Gloves off as mobile game developers wage Christmas war

 Industry executives say there are more mobile games than ever aspiring to become the next "Candy Crush Saga" or "Clash of Clans" and developers are spending to get there.

-Spending peaks globally during the holidays, when developers pull out the stops to try and draw in many receiving Apple or Google Android devices on Christmas morning.
+Spending peaks globally during the holidays, when developers pull out the stops to try and draw in many receiving Apple (AAPL.O) or Google (GOOG.O) Android devices on Christmas morning.

 This time round, heightened competition could double or triple the amount spent on marketing cost per install or CPI, wiping out typical revenue gains of up to 200 percent.